 The Blue Mountains has a great variety of bush walks to suit everyone's fitness abilities | David Hill

-The Blue Mountains offers an almost endless array of great walks, suitable for all levels of fitness and experience.
-With the UNESCO world heritage listed Greater Blue Mountains Area being a million hectares of protected Parks to explore, there is a lifetime of explorations to enjoy on Sydney’s doorstep.
+The Blue Mountains offers an almost endless array of great walking opportunities, suitable for all levels of fitness and experience.
+With the UNESCO world heritage listed Greater Blue Mountains Area being a million hectares of protected Parks to explore, there is a lifetime of walking experiences to enjoy in the Blue Mountains, right on Sydney’s doorstep.

-So, where do you start when there are so many?
+So, where do you start when there are so many Blue Mountains walks to choose from?
 To get you started, we’ve created a list of the 10 best walks in the Blue Mountains. (in no particular order, they are all worth doing!)

 The Upper Blue Mountains includes the townships of Blackheath, Katoomba, Leura and Wentworth Falls.